The Essential Mindset For Getting Back In Shape

 Be Consistent

-Being consistent is another necessary mindset for getting fit again.
+Maintaining consistency is an essential mindset when it comes to regaining fitness.
 The more consistently you work out, the better results you will see.
 There is nothing worse than starting strong to fall flat by week three.
 By being consistent, you won’t let that happen.

 Consistency is critical when trying to lose weight or gain muscle mass.
 Make sure that you stick with an exercise routine that works well for you.
-This means finding something that you enjoy doing because you’ll find yourself more likely to continue exercising regularly if you like what you’re doing.
+Find something you enjoy doing.
+You’re more likely to exercise regularly if you like what you’re doing.
 If you hate working out, you’ll quit sooner rather than later.

 I don’t have time to workout.